 A record of each student's progress is kept in the Honors College Advising Center.
 It is the responsibility of the student to make sure that records are up-to-date and accurate.
-The student should retain copies of his or her records and notify the Honors Advisors of any changes.
+The student should retain copies of his or her records and notify the Honors Advisers of any changes.

-Honors Degree Audit
+Honors Degree Progress